afan31/iot-channel-explorer/README.md

 IoT Channel Explorer was created to provide ThingSpeak users an intuitive and engaging user interface to view and generate data for their channels.

 ## Installation
-Clone the repository in the local and run index.html .
+1. Clone the repository in local
+2. Change the initial channel parameters in Setup.js
+3. Run index.html

 ## API Reference
 Thingspeak API is used here for the posting and getting data from the channels.